TheodoreChuang/react-form-crunch-accounting/README.md

 User Story: As an accountant, I would like to record the details of a new client so that I quickly retrieve those details and contact them when required.

-### App Architecture
+## App

-React
+- built with React
-Material UI
-Responsive
+- needs to be responsive
   Unit Test (Jest, react-testing-library)

 ### Components: